Fight Club (2023 film): Home media

 The streaming and satellite rights of the film were acquired by Disney+ Hotstar and Star Vijay.
-The film began streaming from 27 January 2024.
+The film began streaming there from 27 January 2024.

 Reception

 M. Suganth of The Times of India gave 3.5/5 stars and described "Sasi's story is familiar, but the filmmaking makes the film engaging."
 Kirubhakar Purushothaman of The Indian Express gave 3/5 stars and wrote "A lot of Fight Club can be brushed aside as redundant fight scenes, but each one of them increases the intensity of the problem that warrants its existence."
 Bharathy Singaravel of The News Minute gave 2.5/5 stars and wrote "Fight Club quickly becomes too much of an ‘excellent thing’ and in the absence of a consistently-paced story, it is exhausting trying to remain emotionally invested amid all the sound and fury."

 Hridayambika.
 A. Manu of OTTplay gave 2.5/5 stars and wrote "Although Fight Club has good performances and cinematography, the Abbas A. Rahmath directorial’s storyline makes it a confusing watch.
 If you're looking for a screenplay-based action drama, you can skip this one."
 Janani.
 K of India Today gave 2/5 stars and wrote "Fight Club could have been much more impactful had it given more importance to the screenplay as much as it had given the technical aspects."

-Gopinath Rajendran of The Hindu wrote "Despite some impeccable action sequences, Vijay Kumar’s ‘Fight Club’ doesn’t live up to its true potential thanks to the wafer-thin plot and predictable writing."
+Gopinath Rajendran of The Hindu wrote "Despite some impeccable action sequences, Vijay Kumar’s ‘Fight Club’ doesn't live up to its true potential thanks to the wafer-thin plot and predictable writing."
 S. V. Harshini of Film Companion wrote "The film 'tells' more than it 'shows', which leaves you disappointed because its action-packed atmosphere is clever and engrossing."